glycerine/grpc-demo/README.md

 compiled into the binaries.
 You don't need to run a separate sshd on your host or docker container.

-By default we setup an SSH tunnel using https://github.com/glycerine/sshego and 4096-bit RSA keys.
+Under flag `-ssh` to both client and server, we setup an SSH tunnel using https://github.com/glycerine/sshego and 4096-bit RSA keys.
 Key exchange is done with `kexAlgoCurve25519SHA256`.

-If you give the `-tls` flag to both client and server, we will use TLS.
+By default, we will use TLS.
 We assume that the necessary certs for your server host have been generated in the testdata/ directory, for example https://github.com/glycerine/grpc-demo/tree/master/testdata